-Located just across the street from Lake Michigan and Washington Park, the zoo has been a cornerstone for the community since 1928.
-Founded with a retired circus bear and some surrendered exotic pets the zoo has kept that focus and continues to be a rescue for animals in need of a safe home.
-Some of the zoo’s residents have been misplaced exotic pets that proved to be too wild or were confiscated as illegally owned, some are native wildlife that have suffered injuries that would make life in the wild impossible, and others were removed by the DNR, but all the residents are given the best environments that our staff can provide for their health and mental enrichment needs.
+Located just across the street from the beaches of Lake Michigan and Washington Park, the zoo has been a cornerstone for the community since 1928.
+Founded with a retired circus bear and some surrendered exotic pets the zoo has kept that focus and continues to be a rescue for exotic animals in need of a safe home.
+Many of the zoo’s residents are surrendered misplaced exotic pets that proved to be too wild, others were confiscated by the DNR, and some are native wildlife that suffered injuries that would make life in the wild impossible, but all the residents are given the best environments that our staff can provide for their health and mental enrichment needs.

-Your Zoo participation allows continued growth and development of new habitats and construction, conservation efforts, education programs, and specialized care of the animals, so we thank you.
+Your participation and support allows for our continued growth and development of new habitats and construction, conservation efforts, education programs, and specialized care of the animals, so we Thank You.

 The Washington Park Zoo will create a unique, family-friendly experience that offers fun ways to learn about animals.
 Our approach will be demonstrated by

 Helping families understand and appreciate the unique, fragile relationship people share with animals and their environments

 Expand ongoing communication and respond to our audience’s needs

 Strengthen collaborations within our organization and community

 The Washington Park Zoo is dedicated to promoting the appreciation of animals and conservation in ways that educate audiences through wildlife experiences while meeting the biological and psychological needs of the animals in our care.